 Robert and Patricia Kern founded Gernerac Power Systems in 1954, producing generators for the industrial and consumer markets.
 Over the next fifty years they developed Generac into a notable company with 1,500 employees and multiple manufacturing facilities in Wisconsin, Iowa, England and Japan.
 The company was sold in 2006 and resulted in the establishment of the Kern Family Foundation, chaired by Patricia Kern.

-Robert Kern has served MSOE as a member of Board of Regents since 1992.
-Patricia Kern holds an MSOE Honorary Doctor of Engineering degree.
+Robert Kern has served MSOE as a member of Board of Regents since 1992 and has an Honorary Doctor of Engineering degree from MSOE.
+Patricia Kern holds an MSOE Honorary Doctor of Humane Letters degree.

 Angie Schwebke-King ‘99- Top -